High blood pressure at the doctor’s office may be riskier than you think

 doctor taking blood pressure

-Blood pressure that’s usually normal but becomes elevated in the doctor’s office is a possible warning sign of heart trouble that shouldn’t be ignored.
+Blood pressure that’s usually normal but becomes elevated in the office of a healthcare provider (HCP) is a possible warning sign of heart trouble that shouldn’t be ignored.

-This phenomenon, known as “white coat hypertension” (since doctors typically wear white lab coats), was once generally dismissed as a temporary issue related to the stress or anxiety of a doctor visit.
-But a growing body of evidence challenges this view, suggesting that untreated white coat high blood pressure is linked to an increased risk for heart attack and early death.
+This phenomenon, known as “white coat hypertension” (since doctors typically wear white lab coats), was once generally dismissed as a temporary issue related to the stress or anxiety of a medical visit.
+But a growing body of evidence challenges this view.

 Signs of a larger health issue

-Doctors have long worried that white coat hypertension could lead to unnecessary treatment.
-If a patient is diagnosed with high blood pressure at the doctor's office, they may be given medications to lower it, when in fact their blood pressure is normal.
+Experts have long worried that white coat hypertension could lead to unnecessary treatment.
+If a person is diagnosed with high blood pressure at an HCP's office, they may be given medications to lower it, when in fact their blood pressure is normal.
+If it isn’t double-checked with readings taken outside a clinical environment, they may receive medications they don’t need, or at a higher dosage than they need.

 Why might this be the case?
-The reasoning goes that white coat hypertension may signal that a person is prone to stress, which can have an effect on heart health.
-If a patient's blood pressure is affected by the anxiety of seeing a physician, it's likely affected by many other factors.
+The reasoning goes that white coat hypertension may signal that a person is prone to unstable blood pressure, which can have an effect on the health of blood vessels and the heart.
+If a patient's blood pressure is affected by the anxiety of seeing an HCP, it's likely affected by many other factors.

 Once you’ve measured, you can keep track of your systolic and diastolic numbers using the Sharecare app (available through iOS and Android).
 Convenient and easy to use, it tells you whether your reading is healthy, and helps you recognize changes over time—important for detecting conditions like hypertension.